FionaSander/softnanolab/_pages/team.md

     width: "450"
     height: "450"
     title: "Debesh Mandal"
-    excerpt: 'Currently PhD Student in the Department of Materials working on xxx.
-He obtained his MEng in Materials Science and Engineering at Imperial College in 2017. '
+    excerpt: 'Debesh started his PhD in the Department of Materials in 2017 after finishing his MEnd degree in Materials Science and Engineering also in the Materials Departmen of Imperial College.
+He is working on his project in collaboration with Theoni Georgiou.
+The aim of his project is the investigation of the use of cationic star polymers as gene delivery vectors.'
     btn_label: "More about my projects"
-    btn_class: "btn--primary btn--small"
+    btn_class: "btn--inverse btn--small"
 feature_row3:
   - url: https://FionaSander.github.io/softnanolab/theteam/sara/
     image_path: /assets/images/Sara_profile_picture.jpg